The policy also explains why you receive marketing from us and your right to object to such marketing.

 Why you receive marketing from us

 We retain business contact details that have been collected over time from individuals or other business partners.

 The collected details are used to undertake calls and/or email marketing.
 Details include company name, address, telephone number, contact name, job title and email address.

 We also communicate information about our products and services to existing customers, those who have requested such information or downloaded information from our website and those who have opted in to receive such information.

 We abide by the obligations provided for by The Privacy and Electronic Communications Regulations 2003, the Data Protection Act 2018 and General Data Protection Regulations 2016, in regards to business-to-business marketing.

-Before making live calls we screen the numbers against the Telephone Preference Service (TPS), Corporate Telephone Preference Service (CTPS), or those that have previously objected to receive calls and marketing.
+Before making live calls we screen the numbers against the Telephone Preference Service (TPS), Corporate Telephone Preference Service (CTPS), or those that have previously objected to receiving calls and marketing.
 If you are registered with one of these services, we will only contact you if we have received your consent.

-- have consent to such communication; or
+- Have consent to such communication; or

-- obtained your contact details in the course of a sale or during negotiations for the sale of similar products or services to you, you gave us your details, and were given the opportunity to opt out of marketing emails at the time and in future marketing communications.
+- Obtained your contact details in the course of a sale or during negotiations for the sale of similar products or services to you, you gave us your details, and were given the opportunity to opt-out of marketing emails at the time and in future marketing communications.

 We respect anyone’s decision to object to marketing, information about how to do this is within the ‘The right to object to marketing’ section of this policy.